wombleton/gitlaw-nz/acts/I/International War Crimes Tribunals Act 1995.md

 *   (b) Five judges shall serve in the Appeals Chamber.

-### Article 12 Qualification and election of judges
+### Article 12---Qualification and election of judges

 *   1\.
 The judges shall be persons of high moral character, impartiality and integrity who possess the qualifications required in their respective countries for appointment to the highest judicial offices.
 In the overall composition of the Chambers due account shall be taken of the experience of the judges in criminal law, international law, including international humanitarian law and human rights law.